tangentsoft/pidp8i/doc/uwfocal-manual-supp.md

     &/(+00) 4.200000001E+01

 We now see output for our uppercased `A` variable, but what is that `&/` noise?
-For some reason, U/W FOCAL has chosen to use one of the so-called "secret variables" to hold the value we tried to asssign to `foo`.
-Why now and not above with `a`, `b`, and `c`?
+Apparently "`foo`" somehow gets mangled into `&/` by FOCAL's command parser.

-We have not yet tried to investigate the reason for this because the workaround is simple: keep <kbd>CAPS LOCK</kbd> engaged while typing FOCAL programs except when typing text you want FOCAL to send back out to the terminal:
+We have not yet tried to investigate the reason `foo` gets saved into a mangled variable name and `a`, `b`, and `c` above do not because the workaround is simple: keep <kbd>CAPS LOCK</kbd> engaged while typing FOCAL programs except when typing text you want FOCAL to send back out to the terminal: